Reactor™ - The manual

 Flag Groups are used in all default configurations for Tally Forwarding and Routing Triggers.

-Creating and configuring Flag Groups
+Creating and Configuring Flag Groups

-Flag Groups are a Tree Element and can be defined on a layer, following the usual scheme for Inheritance as explained in the Tree Chapter.
+Flag Groups are a Tree Element and can be defined on a layer, following the usual scheme for Inheritance, as explained in the Tree Chapter.

-Then go ahead and add a Flag Group.
+Next, go ahead and add a Flag Group.

-Flag Groups are global
+Flag Groups are Global

 Controlling Flags from a Behavior